kitschpatrol/tweakpane-plugin-color-plus/readme.md

 ## Usage

 Import and register the plugin.
 For now, you must explicitly add `view: 'color-plus'` to the `addBinding` options object.
-(Tweakpane's built-in color input handling will take precedence in the absence of the option.)
+(Tweakpane's built-in color input handling will take precedence in the absence of the `view` option.)

 #### NPM